odedglas/node-execution-context/README.md

 | Code | When |
 |-|-
-| CONTEXT_ALREADY_DECLARED | When trying to `create` execution context, but current async resource already exists.
 | CONTEXT_DOES_NOT_EXISTS | When try to `get` / `update` the context, but it yet been created.
 | MONITOR_MISS_CONFIGURATION | When try to `monitor` without calling `configure` with monitoring option.